 So your team is ready to start logging and resolving bugs in your codebase in order to build a better product, but you still don’t have a repeatable, reusable bug tracking template to work from.
 Unfortunately, that’s how mistakes happen...and keep happening.
-Without a bug tracking framework, your QA process flow will never get off the ground.
+Without a reliable and simple tracking template, your QA process flow will never get off the ground.
 There are too many variables standing in your way.

 The first part of defining your bug tracking life cycle is to list out all of the statuses that a bug must have in order to be resolved.
 With simplicity as our guidepost when it comes to bug tracking, here are the 13 statuses that we believe encompass everything you need to get your template off the ground: